jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

                  \UTILITY.f      same as UTILITY.asm, (but erasable)

-Note: all actions (flashing target, download files) can be made by using bat files directly,.
+Note: all actions (flashing target, download files) can be made by using bat files directly.
 The next is to download IDE (WINDOWS):

 ## First get TI's programs